Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 |                       |        |       |       |
 | Not Found             | 2112   | 522   | -304% |

-As we can see all of our routes were matched faster than previously.
-We see a significant gain in matching speed for the random and the last routes, which is quite logical.
+As we can see all of our routes were matched faster than previously, some faster than others.
+We especially see a significant gain in matching speed for the random and the last routes.

+We are extremely happy with these results, since the only thing we have to do once it is released is to run `composer update`

-This is our results on our application.
-Your results will probably not be the same since the performance increase is highly dependant on the amount of routes that your application has.
+Remember that this is our results on our application.
+Your results will probably not be the same since the percentage difference is highly dependant on the amount of routes that your application has.
 What results did you get?